ilgar-salimov/retail-sales-analysis/images/README.md

-Images of schemas, Power BI dashboards, and DAX for retail_sales_analysis.
+Images of schemas, database, Power BI dashboards, and DAX for retail_sales_analysis.